 The night erupted with shouts and the neighing of horses.

-The thick, falling snow filled the night, making it nearly impossible to see.
-Pines and cypress trees loomed like ghouls in the dank cotton of the air.
+The thick snow filled the night.
+Pines and cypress trees loomed like ghouls in the frozen cotton of the air.

 Valadin dropped another Ghol and raced through the trees after more of the tribesmen, stinging sweat and hanging branches whipping at his eyes.